CGCooke/CGCooke.github.io/about.md

 I'm writing a blog because the first step to truly understanding something is being able to explain it to someone else.

-Plus I love communicating about the incredible world around us,
+Plus I get excited about the incredible world around us, and can't wait to tell everyone about it!

-Until next time!
+Until next time.

 Cameron